LlamaOnDrugs/Bulwark-Docker/quantisnet/README.md

 After you enter those, it will ask if you want to add another node.
 The process will repeat for every additional node.

-Once done, you will be left with a file called `docker-compose.yml` inside a folder called `bulwark-mn`.
+Once done, you will be left with a file called `docker-compose.yml` inside a folder called `quantisnet-mn`.
 This file contains all the information needed for docker to start your node(s).

 ### Prerequisites